 He is always complimented on the fact that he is clearly heard at the back of a large hall, even without a microphone!

 Contact me for a talk or lecture for your Club or Society.
 I am often able to help at short notice, particularly during the day, if your speaker has to cancel at the very last minute!

 (See below for the current list of Topics, and suggested Fees.
-Also, you will find a web-site where other speakers may be able to help you in an emergency.)
+Also, at the end you will find a web-site where other speakers may be able to help you in an emergency.)